-- Arrays, on page 120 - Arrays of Structures, on page 122
+- Arrays, below - Arrays of Structures, on page 148

 Arrays

 SystemVerilog uses the term packed array to refer to the dimensions declared before the object name (same as Verilog vector width).
 The term unpacked array refers to the dimensions declared after the object name (same as Verilog array dimensions).
 For example: